 Water Fountain

 The venue is over 100 years old.
 The renovated structure is 15 years old.
+It was constructed in 1918 and renovated thoroughly in 2009.

 The theater is named for the award-winning American composer and lyricist, Stephen Sondheim, known for such works as West Side Story, Sweeney Todd: The Demon Barber of Fleet Street, Into the Woods, and many more.
-It was originally named after the actor and producer Henry Miller, who built and operated it and even starred in several of its earlier productions.
+It was originally named after the actor and producer Henry Miller, who built and operated it and starred in its earlier productions.

 Patrons of all ages may visit the theater.
 Some shows may have specific age restrictions owing to mature content.